kennethd/kennethd.github.io/_posts/2016-10-21-install-jekyll.markdown

 I am installing Jekyll locally on my funtoo instance, for development of a github.io site.

-Start by installing the required system packages:
+I begin by installing the required system packages:

 {% highlight shell-session %}
 kenneth@kennethd:/tmp/jekyll-test$ sudo emerge dev-lang/ruby
 kenneth@kennethd:/tmp/jekyll-test$ sudo emerge net-libs/nodejs
 {% endhighlight %}

-Create a `~/.gemrc`, my main purpose is to enable the `--user-install` flag by default
+Next, I create a `~/.gemrc`, my main purpose is to enable the `--user-install` flag by default.

 It absolutely mystifies me that the ruby community is ok with the way packages are installed system-wide by default.